MOMA, Wales

 MOMA Machynlleth or Museum of Modern Art, Machynlleth (Formerly MOMA Wales(MOMA Cymru)) is an arts centre and gallery adjacent to Y Tabernacl (The Tabernacle) in Machynlleth, Powys, Wales.

 The Tabernacle was converted in the mid-1980s from a Wesleyan chapel into a centre for the performing arts.
 Since then the Museum of Modern Art has grown up alongside it, with six exhibition spaces.

 Background

 MOMA Machynlleth originated as MOMA Wales in 1986 as Y Tabernacl, a centre of performing arts in an old chapel, a private initiative by businessman Andrew Lambert.
 In 1994 this was expanded with a new complex of art galleries, a recording studio and a language laboratory.
 In 2016 it gained accreditation from the Museums, Archives and Libraries Division of the Welsh Government and changed its name to MOMA Machynlleth.

 Events and exhibitions

 The Machynlleth Festival takes place in the Auditorium in late August every year.
 During the week events take place ranging from recitals for children to jazz.
-Special features are the Hallstatt Lecture on some aspect of Celtic culture and the Glyndŵr Award for an Outstanding Contribution to the Arts in Wales.
+Special features are the Hallstatt Lecture on some aspects of Celtic culture and the Glyndŵr Award for an Outstanding Contribution to the Arts in Wales.

-Throughout the year MOMA shows Modern Welsh Art, a constantly changing exhibition featuring leading artists from Wales.
-There are also a series of temporary exhibitions.
+Throughout the year MOMA shows a series of temporary exhibitions.

 In August the international Tabernacle Art Competition takes place.